fosslinux/live-bootstrap/parts.rst

 bison 3.4.2
 ===========

-Bison 3.4.1 is buggy and segfaults when perl 5.32.1 is built.
+Bison 3.4.1 is buggy and segfaults when perl is built.
 This is probably because it was built with a hand-written makefile.
-We do not build the latest bison because perl 5.32.1 requires bison <= 3.4.2.
+We do not build the latest bison because perl maybe requires bison <= 3.4.2.
+This step could be improved, possibly.

 dist 3.5
 ========